ManicFlame/Senior-Honours-Project-Solutions-to-CGLE/README.md

 ginzburg-landau_varying_c_g: Generates a series of plots every 1 time unit of Re(A) vs. x.
 Also saves one of these plots every 50 units

+ginzburg-landau_forcing: same as x_t plots but with a forcing boundary condition added at x=L

+Note: each file contains a copy of the cheb() function which computes Chebyshev spectral differentiation matrices.
+This should allow every file to run independently